medically-reviewed-iconClinically Reviewed

 Share Article

-Dealing with dandruff that just won't seem to disappear can be an exasperating ordeal.
-Despite experimenting with various shampoos, oils, and home remedies, many find themselves stuck in a cycle of itching scalps and persistent flakes, wondering, “Why is my dandruff not going away?”
+Dealing with dandruff that just won’t go away can be an exasperating ordeal.
+Despite trying various shampoos, oils, and home remedies, many find themselves trapped in a cycle of itching and persistent flakes, wondering, “Why is my dandruff not going away?”

 Dandruff is commonly perceived as a single condition, yet it can appear in several forms, each influenced by different underlying causes.

-- Dry scalp dandruff: This is the most common type.
-It's characterised by small, white flakes that shed from the scalp.
-Dr Meghna says, “Dry scalp dandruff can result from dry weather conditions, the use of harsh shampoos, and a lack of humidity.”
+Dry scalp dandruff occurs when the scalp loses moisture, causing small, white flakes to shed.
+Dr Meghna Maur explains, “Dry scalp dandruff can result from dry weather conditions, the use of harsh shampoos, and a lack of humidity.”
+Unlike other types, the flakes are fine and powdery, and the scalp may feel tight or itchy.

-- Seborrheic dermatitis: This condition, which is a more severe type of dandruff, leads to itchy, red patches and flaking on the scalp.
-It's often linked to overproduction of oil by the scalp glands and can also affect areas like the eyebrows, beard, ears, and chest.
+Seborrheic dermatitis is a more severe form of dandruff, characterised by red, inflamed, and itchy patches on the scalp.
+It is linked to overproduction of scalp oil and yeast overgrowth, and can also affect areas like the eyebrows, beard, ears, and chest.
+Unlike dry dandruff, the flakes are often yellowish and accompanied by noticeable redness and irritation.

 In easier terms, dandruff is like your scalp shedding too much skin.
 Unlike normal shedding, the skin cells build up and flake off in bigger chunks, like white snowflakes landing in your hair.